-The following practices are currently being used to treat BPH in this setting: TURP is generally considered the reference standard for comparisons of BPH procedures.
+The following practices are currently being used to treat BPH : TURP is generally considered the reference standard for comparisons of BPH procedures.
 Several minimally invasive prostate ablation procedures have also been developed, including transurethral microwave thermotherapy, transurethral needle ablation of the prostate, urethromicroablation phototherapy, and photoselective vaporization of the prostate.